wkjarosz/SamplinSafari/README.md

 # Samplin' Safari

-Samplin' Safari is a research tool to visualize and interactively inspect various high-dimensional (quasi) Monte Carlo sampling techniques.
+Samplin' Safari is a research tool to visualize and interactively inspect high-dimensional (quasi) Monte Carlo sampling techniques.

 It was initially developed as part of the publication: